 F Mixolydian scale

-Mixolydian is the sound of blues-rock, country, Celtic music and a huge slice of classic rock.
-The flat seventh adds a dominant, swaggering character.
-Built on the root F, the scale takes on the specific colour and pitch range of that key — making it especially useful in genres and registers where F is a comfortable tonal centre.
+Mixolydian is all over blues-rock, country, Celtic music and a huge chunk of classic rock.
+That flat seventh gives it a dominant, swaggering character.
+Built on the root F, the scale takes on the specific colour and pitch range of that key - making it especially useful in genres and registers where F is a comfortable tonal centre.

 F Mixolydian on the piano